-At the Law Offices of Allan F. Friedman, our objective is simple: to do everything possible under the law to achieve optimal results for our clients.
-With 25 years of experience as a criminal defense attorney serving Stamford and other areas of Fairfield County, Attorney Friedman understands that it is frightening and confusing to be accused of a crime or even be investigated in relation to a crime.
+Our objective is simple: to do everything possible under the law to achieve optimal results for our clients.
+With more than 30 years of experience as a criminal defense attorney serving Stamford and the Fairfield County area, Allan understands that it is frightening and confusing to be accused of a crime or even be investigated in relation to a crime.
 With this in mind, he provides compassionate service and aggressive representation to defendants in a wide range of criminal cases, including:

 Attorney Friedman also handles charges such as conspiracy, interfering with the police, probation violations, operation under suspension, breach of the peace, evading responsibility, disorderly conduct, and criminal trespassing.
 No matter your specific situation, he is here to help you protect your rights.

 It is important to fight the charges head-on because the consequences of a criminal conviction may be devastating and lasting.
 In addition to penalties like jail time and fines, a person convicted of any crime faces embarrassment, potential isolation in society, and sometimes difficulty finding work in certain occupations in the years to come.
 Long prison terms are possible in some cases, as are tens of thousands of dollars in fines and the loss of certain privileges.
 Whether you are charged with a misdemeanor or a felony, it is essential to hire a Stamford criminal attorney who can help you navigate the legal complexities within the judicial process.
 You deserve to be defended, you deserve to have your rights protected, and you deserve to get a fair resolution to your case!Domestic Violence